On the non-hermitian Kitaev chain: Solution in the limit

+These are the Vieta equations, which relate the coefficients of a polynomial to its roots.
+We note that the left hand sides correspond to the elementary symmetric polynomials evaluated at the roots of the original polynomial $P(x)$.

+In the case at hand we have $a_0 = a_4$, leading to the fourth Vieta equation $x_1 x_2 x_3 x_4 = 1$ as stated above.
+The remaning three Vieta equations for the roots can then be written (after taking a linear combination) as

 The curve(s) in the complex plane determined by the eigenvalues $\lambda$ in the limit $L \rightarrow\infty$ are obtained by varying $0 \leq \alpha < 2\pi$ (we note that $\alpha$ plays the role of the momentum $k$ in the periodic case).
 In principle, one can eliminate $\kappa$ and $s$ from the Vieta equations, to obtain an equation for $\lambda$ in terms of $\alpha$ and the parameters of the model.
 This results in a forth order equation in $\lambda^2$, which is not insightful.
 In practise, if one wants to obtain the actual curve, one can simply solve the Eqs.~\eqref{eq:vieta} numerically.
 It should be noted that not all solutions for $\lambda$ correspond to actual eigenvalues.
 This is because it needs to be checked that the roots are ordered as $|x_1| \geq |x_2| = |x_3| \geq |x_4|$.
 There are two branches for which $|x_2| = |x_3| \geq |x_1|, |x_4|$ or $|x_1|, |x_4| \geq |x_2| = |x_3| $, which {\em do not} lead to actual eigenvalues.
 Thus, we need the solutions of the Vieta Eqs.~\eqref{eq:vieta} such that $1/|s| \leq |\kappa|^2 \leq |s|$.
 Equivalently, one can instead require that $|s| \leq |\kappa|^2 \leq 1/|s|$.
+Despite the fact that there are two non-physical branches, that do not lead to actual eigenvalues of the model, these non-physical branches play an important role in explaining the geometry of the actual curves the eigenvalues lie on.
+Without the additional constraint that the roots need to satisfy $|x_1| \geq |x_2| = |x_3| \geq |x_4|$, one would obtain smooth curves for the eigenvalues in the complex plane.
+With the additional necessary constraint however, one finds that the actual curves on which the eigenvalues lie exhibit branching points.
+This is because these actual curves `jump from one branch to another'.

 To illustrate this, we plot the solutions for $\lambda$ of the Vieta Eqs.~\eqref{eq:vieta} for the parameters $m = 3/2$, $t_1 = i$, $t_2 = 2$ and $d_1 = d_2 = 3$ in Fig.~\ref{fig:infinite-size-example}.
 To generate the plot, we vary $\alpha$ over $0 \leq \alpha < 2\pi$ in steps of $2\pi/1000$.
 Using the solutions for $\kappa$ and $s$, we determine in which way the absolute values of $x_i$ are ordered.
 The black lines correspond to the ordering $|x_1| \geq |x_2| = |x_3| \geq |x_4|$, that is, to actual eigenvalues of the model.
 The blue and yellow lines correspond to the other two orderings, that do not lead to eigenvalues of the model.
 Finally, the green dots correspond to the eigenvalues of the finite chain with $L=100$.
 Fig.~\ref{fig:infinite-size-example} clearly shows that the green dots closely follow the black lines, with only small deviations, caused by finite size effects.
 In addition, it is clear that the blue and yellow lines do not correspond to actual eigenvalues of the model.
 We also note the presence of the zero mode in the spectrum of the finite model.
 Zero modes do not correspond to solutions of the Vieta equations, as explained above.